shawngraham/cdh2020/content/en/tutorials/github.md

 ---

-6. Give it a reasonable name; tick the 'initialize with a readme' box, and hit the green commit button:
+6. Give it a reasonable name; in the illustration I went with 'week one' but 'part one' or somethine else reasonable is fine; tick the 'initialize with a readme' box, and hit the green commit button:

 ![new repo settings](/images/github/github-new-repo-settings.png)